 Passing Off for Registered and Unregistered Trademarks

-Another very important ingredient in a passing off action is Misrepresentation.
+Another very important ingredient in a passing-off action is Misrepresentation.
 Misrepresentation can be both intentional and unintentional, what has to be seen is whether the defendant is selling his goods in such a way that a common ordinary man would confuse his good to that of the plaintiff’s.
 As stated in the of Telemart Shopping Network Pvt Ltd vsTvc Life Sciences Ltd & Anr:

 The word misrepresentation does not mean that the plaintiff has to prove any malafide intention on the part of the defendant.
-What has to be established is the likelihood of confusion in the minds of the public, (the word “public” being understood to mean actual or potential customers or users) that the goods or services offered by the defendant are the goods or the services of the plaintiff.
+What has to be established is the likelihood of confusion in the minds of the public, (the word “public” is understood to mean actual or potential customers or users) that the goods or services offered by the defendant are the goods or the services of the plaintiff.

 Under a passing off action, establishing goodwill and harm caused or possible harm that could be caused to the goodwill is a major ingredient.
-An unregistered trademark, thus has a higher burden than a registered trademark.
-While under an infringement suit, a legal right is already available with the plaintiff, an user of an unregistered trademark doesn’t have this inherent right.
-The House of Lords in in case of Reckitt & Colman Ltd V Borden Inc called Reputation, Misrepresentation and Damage to goodwill the “Classical trinity” under a case of passing off.
+An unregistered trademark thus has a higher burden than a registered trademark.
+While under an infringement suit, a legal right is already available with the plaintiff, a user of an unregistered trademark doesn’t have this inherent right.
+The House of Lords in the case of Reckitt & Colman Ltd V Borden Inc called Reputation, Misrepresentation, and Damage to goodwill the “Classical trinity” under a case of passing off.
 These are the fundamental elements that have to be established by a person.
 Passing off suits also face another drawback when it comes to filing of suits.
 While a suit for infringement as per section 134 of the Act can be filed in District Court / High Court (enjoying Ordinary Original Civil jurisdiction such as High Court of New Delhi, Mumbai, Kolkata or Chennai) wherein the registered proprietor can file suit in the local limits of where actually and voluntarily resides or carries on business or personally work for gain, during the institution of the suit.
 But a suit of passing off has to follow the regular rules of jurisdiction as per section 20 of Code of Civil procedure which means that a passing off suit can only be filed in a District Court.